joseconti/WangGuard/readme.txt

 = Prices =

 * From 0 to 5,000 queries day FREE (only personal use.
-Companies and webmasters making more than $200/month, look next level).
+Companies or webmasters making more than $200/month, look next level).

-* From 5,001 to 50,000 queries day, 1€/month. (this will be the basic level for Companies and webmasters making more than $200/month).
+* From 5,001 to 50,000 queries day, 1€/month. (this will be the basic level for Companies or webmasters making more than $200/month).

-* From 50,001 to 150,000 queries day, 3€/month.
+* From 50,001 to 150,000 queries day, 10€/month.

 * +150.000 queries day, contact with us.